-Nearly 80% of the remaining IA unmet need (\$10.2 million) is in the Municipality of Anchorage.
+Nearly 80% of the remaining IA unmet need (\$10.2 million) is in Municipality of Anchorage.

-The Matanuska-Susitna Borough has an IA unmet need of \$2.5 million, while the Kenai Peninsula Borough has \$225 thousand.
-These amounts appear to be unusually low, many homeowners may not have reported their earthquake damage to the State of Alaska, FEMA or the SBA.
+Matanuska-Susitna Borough has an IA unmet need of \$2.5 million, while Kenai Peninsula Borough has \$225K.
+These amounts appear to be unusually low; many homeowners may not have reported their earthquake damage to the State of Alaska, FEMA or the Small Business Administration.